Will Smith Player Props: Dodgers vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.39 team ERA that ranks 20th across all MLB pitching staffs.
+- The Mets have the 20th-ranked team ERA across all league pitching staffs (4.41).

-- Mets pitchers combine to surrender 119 total home runs at a rate of 1.3 per game (to rank 25th in baseball).

 © 2023 Data Skrive.
 All rights reserved.